pwitvoet/wadmaker/wadmaker.md

 Existing workflows sometimes involve a lot of steps, such as exporting or converting images to an 8-bit indexed format, manually adjusting palettes for special texture types, marking transparent areas with special colors, opening a GUI tool, dragging images into it, then saving the modified wad file, and so on.

 WadMaker's aim is to simplify this.
 Dragging a directory onto WadMaker or running a single batch file should be enough to turn a directory full of images into a wad file.
 No exporting or converting, no palette adjustments, no clicking around in a GUI tool.
 Just modify some images, run a batch file, and go.

-### Requirements
-WadMaker requires .NET Framework 4.7.2 or higher.
-If you're using an up-to-date Windows 10 then you're ready to go.
-If you're using Windows 7 or 8 then you may need to [download .NET Framework from Microsoft's website](https://dotnet.microsoft.com/download/dotnet-framework).

 ## How to use
 ### Basic usage